ejtaal/mr/README.rst

 -   Version 6.2 - x/2/2016

-	- Thanks to volunteers, 9 new books now available:
+	- Thanks to volunteers, 9 new books are now available:

 		- qab: Quranic Arabic, by Mohd Yaehia (Bangla)
 		- ayn: Kitab ul Ayn by al Khaleel